 Editor: Please delete the following sentence from D3.0 P2493L37.

-In Equation (22-48), Equation (22-50), Equation (22-52), and Equation (22-54), is the constellation point of VHT-SIG-B for user u (starting with 0) at subcarrier k (prior to multiplication by PVHTLTF).

 Editor: Please add the following sentence on D3.0 P2510L12 (right after Equation (22-90)).

+NOTE – As per Table 22-7, (center frequency for frequency segment iSeg=0) is always less than in case of 80+80 MHz VHT PPDU transmissions.
+Hence, (frequency subblock 0) is always transmitted in the frequency segment lower in frequency, while (frequency subblock 1) is always transmitted in the frequency segment higher in frequency.

 <EOF>